caiks/WBOT02/README.md

 gradient - spatial.
 Film noir tells us that bucketing picks up far too many fine details.
 Perhaps we should focus on spatial gradient of brightness rather than absolute brightness.
 This is different from temporal gradients of dynamics and would be more like edge detection.
 Could have both the absolute brightness and gradient variables, but these would be weakly aligned.
 The gradients would have a direction or could choose the maximum gradient.
 The gradients could be on a smaller scale and so would not be so aligned with the absolute.
 Or they could be at a higher resolution than the brightness variables.
 Perhaps we should stick closely to what we know about animal eyes, that is a wide range of brightness detection (after scaling adjustment by the pupil, which is already done for us in films to a large degree) and edge detection. https://en.m.wikipedia.org/wiki/Edge_detection Eye seems to have horizontal and vertical gradient detectors. https://www.quora.com/What-cells-in-the-eye-are-responsible-for-edge-detection Temporal and spatial gradients could be at a larger scale than the brightness and hue (and saturation).
 The outline of an object does not have to be exact.
 The delta can be at a smaller scale than the pixel scale.
 Edge detection might be too aligned with the corresponding brightness variables - we must link the variables?
 Edge detection will probably have to be at a high resolution or small scale while brightness and colour should be at larger scales to avoid or at least reduce unwanted alignments because linking won't work - the dependencies are too interconnected.
 Edge detection should also detect colour gradients and perhaps saturation gradients, or there should be separate edges for these.
 Switch from brightness to gradient using the Sobel method.
 The gradient (edge detection) can operate with a smaller valency.
 Apart from edge detection, check to see if there are other neurological processes that we might emulate.
 Perhaps have a larger substrate for gradient if using a smaller valency Eg 60x60x4 < 40x40x10, not that volume is really comparable.
 The gradient record will be 2 rows and 2 columns less than the brightness record.

+Comparing the contour maps for models 45 and 46 suggests that we need to solve the valency problem and the ordered values problem and we can do that perhaps with linked/computed variables.
+If we use linked would it obviate the need for gradient methods?
+We can only tell if we compare so perhaps before moving on to WBOT03 we should experiment with linked.

 gradient - temporal.
 Typically more motion around the edges of foreground objects.
 Instantaneous delta variables show values for no change, brightening and darkening.
 Perhaps add gamma i.e. double brightening, oscillating, double lightening.
 Probably gamma not very interesting, because sensitive to the frame rate and increases valency.
 Perhaps gamma should be based on degree change in value rather than just on the direction.
 Might need instantaneous dynamics to find movement intrinsically interesting. if we have dynamics, the backgrounds will be more separated from heads and bodies. audio substrates

 The models are still very blurry and so we must try to increase model detail but concentrated in areas interesting to us humans.
 These are not that much more interesting than clouds and backgrounds.
 With multi-scale, face hotspots will be more common and that might accelerate model growth there.
 Also if we have dynamics, the backgrounds will be more separated from heads and bodies - although that will geneally be the case anyway.
 Once attached to a head the small scan hotspot mode tends to follow it around - so there is a chance that we can parameterise the mode so that the model can be interested in the objects we are too.